 Similar to other published NMAs of DMTs, our NMAs have certain limitations.
-First, due to data limitations, we had to introduce some older trials in our CDP NMA (PRISMS and BRAVO) to allow us to include ocrelizumab and ozanimod, which were only compared to interferon 44 mg and interferon 30 mg, respectively.
+First, due to data limitations, we had to introduce some older interferon trials in our CDP NMA (PRISMS and BRAVO) to allow us to include ocrelizumab and ozanimod, which were only compared to interferon 44 mg and interferon 30 mg, respectively.
 The included placebo-controlled interferon 30 mg trial (BRAVO) was a single-blinded (rater-blinded) trial.
-Furthermore, there were slight variations in the definition of CDP across trials and in the proportion of patients who had received prior DMT.
-Trial heterogeneity was assessed with sensitivity analyses.
-Second, the network was relatively sparse compared to the number of included treatments.
-This precluded us from performing meta-regression to assess trial heterogeneity further.
+We conducted a sensitivity analysis without PRISMS and BRAVO trials to evaluate the impact of these trials on our network.
+Of note, ocrelizumab and ozanimod were excluded from the network without these trials.
+The exclusion of these trials did not change the CDP estimates by more than 0.01 for any other interventions in the NMA.
+Therefore, our decision to use these trials in the base case NMA did not introduce any major bias into our CDP estimates for the other interventions.
+Second, there were slight variations in the definition of CDP across trials, and re-calculation of CDP to be more consistent across trials may give different results.
+We did conduct a scenario analysis for the CDP NMA based on re-calculated CDP data from the ASCLEPIOS trial provided to us by the manufacturer.
+Results from the scenario analysis did not change our evidence-rating conclusions.
+Third, heterogeneity was observed across trial arms for some baseline characteristics: prior DMT use (range: 26.3% to 98%), mean age (range: 33.4 to 41.5), disease duration (average number of years since symptom onset range: 1.6 to 10.8), and mean EDSS score (range: 1.6 to 2.97).
+The impact of these characteristics on treatment effect has not been previously reported.
+Furthermore, because the network was relatively sparse compared to the number of included treatments, we could not perform meta-regression to further assess the impact of these heterogeneous characteristics on our findings.
 However, previously published NMAs in this space have shown that adjustment of the models for baseline risk based on trial-specific placebo arms had negligible impact on the results and therefore have all presented the unadjusted models as the base-case model.
 Finally, we compared our results to prior NMAs, and the relative ordering of drug effectiveness and magnitude of effectiveness were generally similar for all analyses.